arteciab/INST326-Project01/README.md

 It includes tools for loading, validating, analyzing, and reporting on race and driver data.

 These functions were designed as **reusable components** that can later become class methods in Project 02.
-Together, they make it easier to manage motorsport data — including race results, driver performance, and team comparisons — in a clean, structured way.
+Together, they make it easier to manage motorsport data, including race results, driver performance, and team comparisons, in a clean, structured way.

 ---